the-nth-ace/boat-mngr/docs/_models.md

       - Reviewer Name?
       - Boat [Model]
       - Rating [Min 1, Max 5]
-      - Review [Actual Review, Optional?]
+      - Review [Actual Review, Optional]
       - DateTimeAdded [for sorting purposes]
      ```

 5. ### User Models
-    Customers do not require Accounts so that leaves just Owners and the Admin.
+    Customers do not require Accounts so that leaves just PRO and the Admin.
 In terms of authentication, which can be interpreted as:

-    - Owner - Regular Users
+    - PRO - Manager vibe with administrative rights
     - Admin - Admin

-    1. #### Owner
+    1. #### PRO
          ```smalltalk
         - Username?
         - Email?